 Have the appropriate amount of staff

 Having an appropriate number of staff can improve retention for a number of reasons.
 It will help with accounting for surges in business, covering call offs, and will provide employees with the flexibility they want.
 Restaurants in particular are facing challenges when trying to hire, so we understand that having the right number of employees is easier said than done.
 Consider thinking outside the box to accomplish your hiring needs, whether that means contacting a staffing partner like LGC or finding alternative hiring channels.
+Reaching out for staffing help can alleviate pressure from full-time employees and is a great way to prioritize post-pandemic employee retention.

 Hear their concerns